SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Power Spectrum

 Similarily to the filtering artifact estimation performed above, we rely on simulations to estimate the transfer function.
 We define the transfer function in terms of an average ratio of the (weighted) power spectrum of filtered simulations without map-making masking $C_\ell^{\ff\Wt,\XX;\mu\nu;\nommmask}$ and the (unweighted) power spectrum of unfiltered simulations $C_\ell^{\uu;\XX;\mu\nu}$:

 In the case of \TE{}, the denominator of \cref{eq:Fl_def} can vanish and, therefore, we define the corresponding transfer function as the geometric mean of the auto-spectrum transfer functions

 We show the $150\times150$\ghz\ transfer functions in \cref{fig:transfer_function}.
 (The transfer functions at other frequency combinations look similar.)
 The effect of our filters is important: a strong suppression at the lower range of multipoles owing to the high-pass filter is evident, as is a sharp cut induced by the notch filter, see \cref{eq:notch}.
 While the high-pass is a sharp cut in the Fourier conjugate to scan-direction angle, the dependence of the effective $m$ cutoff on declination in the map translates this into a softer cutoff as a function of $m$.
 Effectively averaging over $m$ at each multipole $\ell$ results in the high-pass filter transfer function being quite broad in one-dimensional $\ell$ space.
 We find that, up to the effect of the notch filter, the transfer function is close to a simple model $F^{\rm mod}_\ell = 1 - 200/\ell$.
 This can be understood by looking at Eq.
 (B11) of~\citep{hivon02} and considering that the \SPT{} scanning strategy consists of parallel scans.
-At small angular scales, the transfer function approaches unity.
-The \EE{} transfer function differs from the \TT{} transfer function because of residual leakage from large to small scales.
-This leakage is due to the cut-off, it is unrelated with filtering artifacts, and it is relatively more significant in \EE{} than in \TT{}, owing to the presence of small-scale foregrounds in \TT{} and their absence in \EE{}.
+At small angular scales, the transfer function approaches unity. \replace{The \EE{} transfer function differs from the \TT{} transfer function due to residual leakage from large to small scales.
+This leakage is due to the cut-off, it is unrelated with filtering artifacts, and it is relatively more significant in \EE{} than in \TT{}, owing to the presence of small-scale foregrounds in \TT{} and their absence in \EE{}.}{ The \TE{} and \EE{} transfer functions shown in \cref{fig:transfer_function} differ very slightly from the TT transfer function at high multipoles due to a \polspice{} configuration error discovered after initial paper submission.
+We have confirmed that the difference in best-fit parameter values between using the original and corrected \TE{} and \EE{} transfer functions is less than $0.03\,\sigma$, and we continue to use the originally calculated versions for consistency. }

-We achieve excellent precision for this MC estimation, as can be seen in the lower panel of \cref{fig:transfer_function}, thanks to our joint use of the 2000 \quickmock{} simulations and the use of the 500 \fullmock{} simulations to calibrate them.
+We achieve excellent precision for this MC estimation, as can be seen in the lower panel of \cref{fig:transfer_function}, thanks to our joint use of the \replace{2000}{4000} \quickmock{} simulations and the use of the 500 \fullmock{} simulations to calibrate them.
 We discuss in \cref{app:transferfunction} how we use both simulations to achieve the best possible precision and how we propagate residual errors from the MC estimate.

 The filtering, masking, and reweighting of the \alm{} also affect the covariance of the power spectra in a non-trivial way, potentially modifying the off-diagonal structure of the covariance.
 Similarly to the case of the power spectrum, we assume that the mask and filtering effects decouple and we discuss how we deal with the former in \cref{sec:covariance}.
 For filtering and \alm{} reweighting, see \cref{eq:totalweightlm}, we again assume that the multiplicative effect is dominant compared to the coupling of multipoles and approximate the effect of the filters by a diagonal rescaling (see \cref{eq:Hrescale} in the covariance section).
 We estimate this rescaling from our simulations using the same method we used for the transfer function: